Trump and the tools of the old world order

 The current political and economic systems don’t just sustain the mess, we are drowning in them.
 Every major institution, from governments to corporations, actively pushes crisis after crisis, while refusing to deal with the root causes of the disasters they create.
 For decades, politicians across the spectrum have fuelled endless wars and military interventions, while militarising domestic police forces.
 Justified global instability and repression in the name of “security” while making the world more dangerous.
 Celebrated economic growth, while wages stagnate, inflation crushes ordinary people, and skyrocketing rents make survival a daily struggle.

-The ecological collapse we are living through, record heat waves, wildfires, extreme weather, is not an accident.
+This directly leads to the ecological collapse we are living through, record heat waves, wildfires, extreme weather, it is not an accident.
 It is the result of decades of environmental neglect, corporate greed, and political cowardice.
-None of the major parties have taken meaningful action; they prioritise profit over the survival of the planet and future generations.
+None of the major parties have taken meaningful action; they always in the end prioritise profit over the survival of the planet and future generations.

 This isn’t only a negative fight, it’s a positive necessity.
 The world built by the #deathcult is falling apart.
 We either allow ourselves to be dragged down with it, or we joyously build something new.